Pk-Oray/alx-system_engineering-devops/0x01-shell_permissions/README.md

-command to change the owner of the file
+command to create an empty file